emmarklein/RNAseq_pipeline/README.md

 Excited to work with RNA-seq data?

 This repository includes everything you need for genome mapping.
 Raw FASTQ files serve as input and undergo genome alignment to a reference.
-We will go through this process step by step, using T2T and GRCh38.
+We will go through this process step by step using the T2T and GRCh38 references.

 Here is the typical RNA-seq pipeline flow...